vita-student-projects/multimodal_joint_vehicle_trajectory_prediction_gr52/README.md

 3. Problem on format of the preprocessed file:
     - The current problem that has prevented us from training the whole dataset concerns the way we store our preprocess files.
 In the TrajPred framework, the files are stored in pickle in the form of a dict.
 In the HiVT framework, the files are stored in pytorch (.pt) in the form of TemporalData, a defined class in [utils.py](./utils.py)
     - Another problem is the choice of whether or not to split the preprocess.
 In the VITA framework, several observations are stored in the same preprocess file, whereas in HiVT each initial csv has a final .pt.
+    - We managed to still store one preprocessed sample at a time in a .p file to respect TrajPred's framework.

+4. Different number of agents after preprocessing:
+    - After preprocessing the samples, we realized that we had more agents in each observation than the original model.
+At first we thought that we were not taking the right samples, because they had the right format.
+    - We eventually realized that in the original model, agents which appeared only in the timesteps [20;50] were not kept, as this is the prediction time interval.
+Therefore, we slightly modified the [HiVT_adapter](./data/HiVT_adapter.py) to achieve the same, and we verified that the samples had the same number or vehicles after preprocessing in both cases.

+5. Point of view for rotation matrix:
+    - Although the number of agents was right, the values for theta and some coordinates were slightly different, although close.
+We realized that the rotation matrix was based on "AGENT" in HiVT, not on "AV" as in TrajPred.
+After this final change, the samples were identical post preprocessing.

+## Future work and prospects
+The next step will be to train the model, not only on Argoverse 1 but also on the other datasets, or even the whole argo universal format.
+This way, the model might be able to beat the baseline scores achieved only on Argo 1.

 The HiVT repository is licensed under [Apache 2.0](LICENSE.txt).